 - I think carefully about my front and back cover images

 - My travel books have themes which I introduce in a paragraph on page one.
-Below ‘Living on Edge’ (Vietnam)
+Below ‘Living on Edge’ has this introduction:

 - The black background is very striking for brightly coloured images.
 Below a screen shot of the layout of ‘Celebrating Colour in India’